miptleha/bubble-sort/README.md

 Measure bubble sort for array with 10000 elements.
 Changing elements is done in a function to measure the function call.
 If possible, compiled debug and release (with optimization) versions of executable files.
-Run on Acer Swift 3 with Core-i5.
+Run on Acer Swift 3 with Core-i5 on Windows 10.

 |Language|Compiler|Time of execution (seconds)| Time with optimization (seconds)|
 |-|-|-|-|